Frequently Asked Questions

-My standard rate is $160/hour.
-I also hold several sliding scale/pro bono spaces, though these services must be requested and there may be a wait list.
+My standard rate is $150 per hour for most services.
+I also hold a pro-bono space and several sliding-scale spaces, though these services must be requested and there may be a wait list.
 My sliding scale fee schedule is available upon request.

 What is the difference between individual counseling and psychedelic integration?